 Let’s start with the understanding that user behavior and search algorithms are changing all the time.

-Here’s the most important thing when improving blog content or any existing content:
+The most important thing when you improve your blog content or site content:

 Google search algorithm is increasingly placing less importance on meta descriptions and the number of keywords—and more on quality, relevance, and user engagement.
 With this in mind, let’s talk about eight ways you can improve content effectiveness—starting today.

 1. Improve, expand upon and update old blog copy

 We should all regularly audit and evaluate our older content to determine if we should keep it, drop it, or update it.
 Business conduct this process in various ways, but we can look at Search Engine Journal’s perspective to give us an idea of what to look for: